Arriva UK Bus

 Arriva UK Bus is a major bus operator in the United Kingdom based in Sunderland, England.
-It is a subsidiary of Arriva which runs transport services across Europe, which has been a subsidiary of Deutsche Bahn since 2010.
+It is a subsidiary of Arriva which runs transport services across Europe, which was a subsidiary of Deutsche Bahn from 2010.
+In October 2023, Deutsche Bahn agreed terms to sell Arriva to I Squared Capital with the transaction completed in June 2024.
+This included Arriva UK Bus.

-Arriva UK Bus operates 5,900 buses in London, the North East, North West and South East of England, Yorkshire, The Midlands and Wales.
+Arriva UK Bus operates 793 buses in the North East, North West, South East, Yorkshire & the Humber, West Midlands, East Midlands, Greater London and Wales.
 It employs 16,000 people.

 Divisions

 Arriva's bus network in the UK originates from its acquisition of Grey-Green in 1980 and British Bus in August 1996.
 It has the following operating units: